Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures fell into the 5370s during the session and then rose sharply, back into the 5610s so far.
+The S&P 500 futures fell during the session, from 5870 down into the 5820s, and then took back some of the loss.

 9:35 a.m.
 New York time